 It is important to diagnose the condition quickly.
 If your doctor thinks you have healthcare-associated pneumonia, you will have a chest X-ray.
 And your doctor will examine a sample of your mucus and blood.

 How is healthcare-associated pneumonia treated?

 ByHealthwise Staff Primary Medical ReviewerE.
-Gregory Thompson, MD - Internal Medicine Brian D. O'Brien, MD - Internal Medicine Specialist Medical ReviewerR.
-Steven Tharratt, MD, MPVM, FACP, FCCP - Pulmonology, Critical Care Medicine, Medical Toxicology
+Gregory Thompson, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerR.
+Steven Tharratt, MD, FACP, FCCP - Pulmonology, Critical Care Medicine